oroinc/documentation/commerce/user_guide/marketing_web_catalog/build_from_scratch.rst

 1. Health and Pharmacy: Vitamins and Supplements, Lifestyle and Wellbeing, Women's Health, Men's Health, Baby and Child Health.
 2. Beauty and Skincare: Makeup, Nails, Facial Skincare, Body Skincare, Hair, Fashion Accessories.
 3. Fragrance: Perfume, Aftershave.
-4. Baby and Child: Pregnancy and Maternity, Feeding, Bathing and Changing.
+4. Baby and Child: Pregnancy and Maternity, Feeding, Bathing, and Changing.
 5. Toiletries: Hair, Dental, Washing and Bathing.

 To set up content nodes in the management console: